Why McLanahan Bedding Dryers

 Bedding Dryers are well-suited for a wide variety of applications.
-Some of the many materials that can be dried with a Bedding Dryer include manure solids bedding, sand bedding, paper mill sludge, organic material and chicken manure.
+Some of the many materials that can be dried with a Bedding Dryer include manure solids bedding, sand bedding, paper mill sludge, organic material and chicken litter.

-Benefits of McLanahan Bedding Dryers
+Features and Benefits of McLanahan Bedding Dryers

 Frequently Asked Questions

 What is the benefit of drying my bedding with a Bedding Dryer?